 Expected number of miles driven in the accounting period: 18,000

 Cost per mile for interest to service the debt on the purchase loan: 10.31 cents/mile

 It is important to remember, I did not include the principle portion of the debt in the formula.
 The principle portion was included in the original purchase price as identified above.
 Its cost per mile was calculated using the formula in item number one.

 Finally, this value per mile will decrease in each of the accounting years as you pay off the note.
-So, if you are thinking the cost per mile changes, yes is the answer.
+If you are thinking the cost per mile changes, yes is the answer.
 It changes from one accounting period to the next; however, it does stay within a relevant range over the course of time.
 Also, I stated above that I would list the most expensive to the least expensive.
 In this calculation, I used a reasonable interest rate but a very small balance on the principle for the note.
 Most small business owners get their smaller trade-able vehicles financed at almost 100% of the purchase price.
 In effect, very little down payment.
 Thus the interest rate cost per mile is significantly higher than 10.31 cents per mile.

 Insurance is a bit different than the others.
 Insurance is a package purchase and can include some maintenance protection.
 You can purchase extended warranties etc. at the time of purchase.
 You can also purchase towing options in your annual premium.
 Furthermore, many business policies stipulate to a maximum number of miles allowed under your plan.
 For this example, I am expecting around 18,000 miles of use on the cube truck but I purchased a 20,000 mile one year policy to be safe.
 The cost of the policy is $3,100 and includes emergency towing and windshield coverage.
 The cost per mile is calculated as follows:

 Cost of the insurance policy for one year: $3,100